Startup Pivot Anti-Patterns: A Taxonomy of How Not to Pivot

+Startup Pivot: Pivoting has been up and down the Gartner Hype Cycle at least twice now.
+Sometimes it’s an accurate term to describe what entrepreneurs have to do to survive: adapt to customer feedback.
 However, sometimes it’s an annoying buzzword that is poorly understood and grating to the ears.
 I’m on a constant search for good patterns for entrepreneurs to follow and bad anti-patterns to avoid.
 So as a follow up to my Taxonomy of the Lean Startup Pivot, here is the Taxonomy of the Lean Startup Anti-Pivot.
 Complete with a piñata!
+(Special thanks to Mike Woloszynowicz - @mkbiz for coming up with the term “Blind Pivot” and inspiring this post.)
+Blind Pivot - Changing business models without getting out of the building and talking to the humans.

 Assisted Blind Pivot - Changing business models based on the advice of investors, mentors, “lean startup experts”, or other individuals who also haven’t gotten out of the building and talked to the humans.